 - Call 000 for immediate medical assistance.

 The above-mentioned CPR steps may be done for adults and older children.
 There is a different technique when performing it on babies and young children (0-5 years).
-This life-saving first aid management skill for all ages may be learned by enrolling in first aid courses in Modbury.
+This life-saving first aid management skill for all ages may be learned by enrolling in a first aid course at 191 Reservoir Rd, Modbury 5091.

 When Should Performing CPR (Cardiopulmonary Resuscitation) be Done?